-The Saint Anselm College Center for Ethics in Business and Governance ("Center for Ethics") is supporting Ethics Circles in New Hampshire high schools in the academic year 2019–20.
+The Saint Anselm College Center for Ethics in Business and Governance ("Center for Ethics") is supporting Ethics Circles in New Hampshire high schools.
 Students learn principles for collaborative discourse and apply those values to discussions of ethical issues, under the guidance of a trained teacher-coordinator.
 Each school is running at least 12 such discussions during the academic year.
 Most of these discussions are now virtual.

 Ethics Circles enhance students' analytical, communication, and leadership skills and build capacities for empathy, reflection, deliberation, and dispute resolution in students' approaches to contemporary moral problems.